mlnederlof/gitgldarch/README.md

 I'm currently working on the proper setup of the pipeline Archi-Github, in order to develop new reference architecture.
 In particular concerning the EU Act 'Single Digital Gateway'

 # How to reach me 📫
 You can reach me here on Github.
-Just leave me a note!<br>
+Just leave me a note!<br><br>
-Or you can follow me on Mastodon: @mlnederlof@mastodon.social
+Or you can follow me in the Fediverse:
+* Mastodon: @mlnederlof@mastodon.social
+* Bookwyrm: MNbookz@bookwyrm.social
+* Pixelfed: MNtrailz@pixelfed.social

 <!---